A Guide to Planning Special Fundraising Walk Events

-Lessons Learned in the Planning and Execution of Y-ME’s Mother’s Day Events
+Lessons From the Planning and Execution of Y-ME’s Mother’s Day Events

 Special event planners — especially those in the nonprofit world — know that organizing an outdoor fundraising event is a great idea.
 These types of events, like other community fundraising ideas, require that planning for next year’s event begins immediately after this year’s fundraising event concludes.
 It’s important to debrief the event and discuss what went well and what could be improved upon while the event is still fresh in the team's minds.
 Discussing the successes and improvements ensure that those features may be included or enhanced for next year's event.